centrifuge/documentation/docs/use/setup-wallet/index.md

 ![](https://storage.googleapis.com/centrifuge-hackmd/upload_51288122dc7669aff3b8765228a7c945.png)

-## Set up a Ledger hardware wallet
+## Set up a hardware wallet for Ethereum (Ledger)
 ### What is a hardware wallet?
 A hardware wallet stores the user's private keys in a secure hardware device.
 To use an address stored in a hardware wallet a user needs to be in physical possession of the device.
-A popular hardware wallet are [Ledger](https://www.ledger.com/).
+A popular hardware wallet is [Ledger](https://www.ledger.com/).

 ### Setting up a Ledger device
 Download the [Ledger Live](https://www.ledger.com/ledger-live/) and follow the steps in the app described [here](https://support.ledger.com/hc/en-us/articles/360018784134).